 6. Sewing machine

-Fold this way, iron again.
+Fold this way and iron again.

 Lastly, fold again, and iron a little longer to set the shape.